Are LLMs Really Not Knowledgeable? Mining the Submerged Knowledge in LLMs' Memory: Introduction

 To quantify this phenomenon, we propose \metricname to evaluate knowledge retention independent of answer accuracy.
 Extensive experiments across multiple datasets demonstrate the prevalence of this storage-expression gap.
 On DBpedia, \llamac achieves only 17.2\% standard accuracy (Hits@1) but reaches 57.9\% for Hits@5, revealing substantially more stored knowledge than conventional metrics suggest.
 This disparity is particularly pronounced in domain-specific tasks and varies systematically with data popularity, offering insights into how LLMs organize and access their stored knowledge.
 Traditional evaluation methods, focusing solely on final outputs, significantly underestimate the knowledge actually encoded in model parameters.

-Based on these insights, we develop \methodname, an approach that improves answer accuracy by effectively utilizing knowledge present in model representations.
-Unlike existing methods requiring substantial computational resources or architectural changes, our approach identifies and filters uninformative responses while recovering high-probability knowledge from internal distributions.
-Experiments demonstrate consistent improvements across diverse scenarios, achieving accuracy gains of 11.8\% on DBPedia and 6.3\% on IMDB.
-These improvements are particularly pronounced for head entities where models show strong knowledge retention but poor expression.
+Building on these insights, we further examine the widely adopted few-shot QA paradigm.
+We observe that prompting strategies which permit ``unsure'' responses may inadvertently suppress the generation of low-confidence answers, thereby inhibiting the expression of correct knowledge.
+In particular, we find that when the model outputs ``unsure'', tokens ranked highly in the logit distribution---though not selected as the top-1 prediction---often contain the correct answer.
+To quantify this effect, we design a set of experiments where ``unsure''-related tokens are filtered out during decoding.
+Under this strategy, a subset of previously masked correct answers can be successfully recovered.
+These findings highlight a potential trade-off between cautious generation and knowledge expressiveness, and provide actionable guidance for future prompt design and decoding strategies in knowledge-intensive tasks.

-This work makes several key contributions: \begin{itemize}[topsep=4pt, itemsep=0pt] \item Identification and analysis of the systematic gap between knowledge storage and expression in LLMs; \item Introduction of \metricname for quantifying model knowledge retention; \item Comprehensive examination of factors influencing knowledge storage and expression patterns; \item Development of \methodname, demonstrating practical benefits of leveraging stored but unexpressed knowledge. \end{itemize}
+This work makes the following key contributions: \begin{itemize}[topsep=4pt, itemsep=0pt] \item We identify and analyze a systematic gap between knowledge storage and expression in large language models (LLMs). \item We propose \metricname, a novel metric for quantifying latent knowledge retention independent of output accuracy. \item We conduct a comprehensive analysis of the factors that influence the alignment between stored knowledge and generated answers. \item We quantitatively demonstrate that existing prompting paradigms can inadvertently suppress correct answers by enabling ``unsure'' responses, revealing a memory-masking effect. \end{itemize}